matys1/lab1-web/book-notes/part-3.md

 - The `animation-timing-function` is equivalent to the `transition-timing-function` and accepts the same exact values, including the `cubic-bezier()` function that defines the Bézier curve (FYI Chrome developer tools has a build-in cubic-bezier editor).
 Each of the standard functions has an equivalent `cubic-bezier()` function.
 You can use the function to create your own timing curves.

 > In the animation3.html example you'll notice the use of the `calc()` function.
 If you position the element 100% left it's placed mostly offscreen.
 If you want it to be placed up against the left border, without going over, you need to use the CSS `calc()` function.
+You can use the `calc()` function to calculate the exact values from percentages in CSS.

 - The `animation-delay` property is the same as the `transition-delay` property.